peltzefa/nn_training_docker/README.md

         testimage1.jpg
         ...
 ```
-INFO: The image classes are created from sub folders of the data folder.
+INFO: The image classes are created from sub folders inside the data folder.
 Example: bear and cat.
 1. create folders for every class (name of folder is the label)
 2. put images of the class inside them